ErwinM/acts_as_tenant/README.md

 Acts As Tenant
 ==============
-This gem was born out of our own need for a fail-safe and out-of-the-way manner to add multi-tenancy to a Rails app, that integrates (near) seamless with Rails.
+This gem was born out of our own need for a fail-safe and out-of-the-way manner to add multi-tenancy to a Rails app with a shared database scheme, that integrates (near) seamless with Rails.

 Acts_As_Tenant adds the ability to scope models to a tenant model, such as an account.
 Acts_As_Tenant will set the current tenant for you and ensures all 'tenant models' are always properly scoped to the current tenant: when viewing, searching and creating.